apache/beam/website/index.md

 Interested in working with Apache Beam?
 Great!
 Here's how to get started:

-* If you are interested in using Beam for your data processing tasks, start with the [Use](/use/) section for and overview, quickstart, and examples.
-Then dive into the [Learn](/learn/) section to get up to speed on the details.
+* If you are interested in using Beam for your data processing tasks, use the [Get Started](/get-started/) section for an overview, quickstart, and examples.
+Then dive into the [Documentation](/documentatiion/) section to get up to speed on the details.
 * If you're interested in contributing to the Beam SDKs or Runners, start with the [Contribute](/contribute/) section.

 <hr>